foodcoopshop/foodcoopshop/README.md

 * the default configuration is found in [app.config.php](Config/app.config.php).
 * you can override the default configuration in [custom.config.php](Config/custom.config.default.php), rename this file to custom.config.php
 * any credentials need to be put in [credentials.php](Config/credentials.default.php), rename the file to credentials.php
+* some configuration is already based in the database and can be changed here: /admin/configurations (superadmin privileges required)

 # Developer area